-Empowering women and transforming gender relations in the Volta delta, Ghana
+PROJECT: Empowering women and transforming gender relations in the Volta delta, Ghana

-This project builds on findings from the Deltas, Vulnerability and Climate Change: Mitigation & Adaptation (DECCMA) study on the Volta delta region in Ghana.
-The findings of the study indicated that the constant coastal erosion of beaches and salinization of groundwater and lagoons have adversely affected fishing and the agricultural livelihoods of coastal communities.
-The lack of opportunities to earn a living locally has led to the migration of able-bodied males, leaving behind the highest proportion of female-headed households in Ghana.
-Women are left with the responsibility of taking care of their families while experiencing land access challenges from land tenure barriers due to a patrilineal inheritance system.
-The DECCMA study revealed that most women have economic challenges exacerbated by climate change and as a means of trying to overcome this, women subscribe to microfinance/loan credit schemes, which the research shows to be a successful adaptation strategy, but in reality, many women are not able to access microfinance due to the lack of collateral and knowledge of the financing options.
+The initial project proposal was developed on the basis that women were left with the responsibility of taking care of their families while experiencing land access challenges from land tenure barriers due to a patrilineal inheritance system.
+Additionally, it built on the findings from the DECCMA study which revealed that most women have economic challenges exacerbated by climate change, and as a means of trying to overcome this, most women subscribe to microfinance/loan credit schemes, which the research showed to be a successful adaptation strategy.
+But in reality, many women are not able to access microfinance due to the lack of collateral and knowledge of the financing options available to them.

-- Organise monthly informal follow up meetings with women’s groups in the project
+- Organise monthly informal follow up meetings with women’s groups in the project;

 - Formulate and implement initiatives towards achieving gender equality and the empowerment of vulnerable groups

-Timeframe: 1 July 2019 – 30 September 2020
+Timeframe: 1 July 2019 – 31 July 2021

 Partners: Pro-Link Ghana and Kulima Integrated Development Solutions (Pty) Ltd.